nbrisset/CTF/bitsctf-2017/challenges/banana-princess-20/README.md

 >The princess has been kidnapped!
 It is up to you to rescue her now, with the help of the minions.
 [They have provided you with a letter](MinionQuest.pdf) (which may or may not have touched the kidnappers hands on its way to you).

-We are given a link to a file which is supposed to be a PDF file and which name is "MinionQuest.pdf".
+We are given a link to a file which is supposed to be a PDF file and which is named "MinionQuest.pdf".

 If it is really a PDF file, it really seems corrupted because it can't be loaded into a viewer or a browser.